SharePoint/sp-dev-provisioning-templates/system/pages/ContactUs.md

 # Contact Us

 As this service is open-source service...
-Call Vesa.
+"Dear Vesa".